netdata/kernel-collector/README.md

 ## Contribution

-Netdata is open-software software and we are always open for contributions that you can give us.
+Netdata is open-source software and we are always open for contributions that you can give us.

 If you want to contribute an eBPF program, then please be sure that your